tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 }
 ```

-Currently, any folder within one of these *parser directores* whose name begins with "tree-sitter-" will be treated as a Tree-sitter grammar repository.
+Currently, any folder within one of these *parser directories* whose name begins with "tree-sitter-" will be treated as a Tree-sitter grammar repository.

 ### Theme